honnisha/sanic-sqlalchemy-example/readme.md

-Project is example of usage Sanic framework with async SQLAlchemy core usage (not orm).
+Project is example of usage Sanic framework with Postgresql async SQLAlchemy core (not orm).
 Alembic is used for migrations.

 To run in Docker:
 ```shell